We want to ensure that, wherever possible, financial circumstances do not become a barrier to studying at Warwick.

-For new international students, a limited number of scholarships is available, and further information can be obtained from the International Office website.
+For new international students, a limited number of scholarships may be available, and further information can be obtained from the International Office website.
 International students may also be eligible for financial help from their own governments, from the British Council or from other funding agencies.
 Information on scholarships can usually be obtained from the Ministry of Education in the student’s own country, or from the local British Council office.

 It is very important that you do not travel to the University or to the UK until you have been formally notified that you will be admitted to Warwick and you are certain that you have sufficient funds to pay for all of your academic fees and all of your living expenses.
 All offers of a place at the University are made on the understanding that you will be able to meet all these costs in full.